-Ross and Heather continue to discuss the case of Havelock North New Zealand water contamination incident.
+Ross and Heather continue to discuss the case of the Havelock North New Zealand water contamination incident.

 A webinar attendee’s question led Ross and Heather to discuss the importance of levels of service and public health.

 The participant asked whether the water system at Havelock North was chlorinated, which Ross said that they wished it was.

 There’s a couple of large systems in that particular area and another area in one of our major cities where they’ve had such good groundwater for such a long time that the communities have made the decision that they don’t want chlorination and our federal government hasn’t enforced it as a regulation.

 And there’s just a major debate going on across New Zealand in our profession and with the regulators at the moment about whether there should be mandatory residuals.
 There used to be.
 Sort of one of the things, where people got a bit annoyed, people don’t like chemicals in the water supply and those people are particularly vocal in the community.

 And it’s just a very large conversation around public health versus public preference shall we say.

 In asset management, one of the things that you do is you sit down and work out the service levels.